-If you are approved to live with a spouse or domestic partner, you will be charged the double rate for each adult living in the unit.
 Children and dependent minors may live in the unit at no additional charge.
-All Housing charges will be applied to the PSU student account for the PSU student on file; if both residents are PSU students each resident will be charged the double rate.
+All Housing charges will be applied to the PSU student account for the PSU student on file.
 Family member paperwork must be filed with the UHRL Student Services Office before an assignment can be made.